-My leopard geckos eat about 3 times per week, so I tend to dust with calcium on two of these feeds, and then use the calcium + D3 powder on one of these feeds.
+My leopard geckos eat about 3-4 times per week, so I tend to dust with calcium on most of these feeds, and then use the calcium + D3 powder on 1-2 of these feeds.

 To dust: you can either sprinkle a bit of powder on the insects while they’re in a feeding dish; just enough to give them a thin covering, or you can put the insects in a bag, spritz with water and add the powder and shake.
 This makes the powder stick to the insect better and I tend to use this method when I am feeding the geckos some locusts.